 According to research among moderate-to-severe arthritis of the knee sufferers:

 - There was a reduction in soft tissue swelling in 72.4%.

-Most one of more common joint supplements.
+One of the more common joint supplements.
 Like glucosamine, HA improves the quality of the synovial fluid that surrounds joints.

 Hyaluronic acid exists in every tissue of the body.
 HA helps remove the waste from the cells that do not have a direct blood supply such as cartilage cells.
 HA also helps keep your joint cavities healthy and functions as a joint lubricant.

-HA helps with keep appropriate moisture within joints as well.
+HA helps with keeping appropriate moisture within joints as well.

 With low levels of hyaluronic acid, nutrients have a hard time moving into these cells and waste cannot be removed from the cells.

 All joints are surrounded by a substance called the synovial membrane, which forms a capsule around the ends of the bones.

 The membrane has many functions like used as a lubricant or shock absorber between joints and a nutrient carrier helping joints thrive and survive.
 Cartilage is avascular, which means there are no blood vessels.